-A) The continuous horizontal distance as measured from end-wall to end-wall of individual buildings shall be less than 65 feet.
-Where multiple detached buildings are proposed, each building shall be separated by a minimum of 10 feet of landscaped area.
+- A) The continuous horizontal distance as measured from end-wall to end-wall of individual buildings shall be less than 65 feet.
+Where multiple detached buildings are proposed, each building shall be separated by a minimum of 10 feet of landscaped area. - B) The main front facade elevation of the building shall be divided into smaller areas or planes.